AP Source: Raiders hire Mike Mayock as general manager

 ALAMEDA, Calif.
 (AP) — Coach Jon Gruden found another former television analyst to help him on his rebuild of the Oakland Raiders.

-The Raiders hired former NFL Network draft guru Mike Mayock as their new general manager on Monday, a person familiar with the move confirmed.
-The person spoke on condition of anonymity because the hiring hadn’t been announced.
-ESPN first reported the move.
+The Raiders hired former NFL Network draft guru Mike Mayock as their new general manager on Monday.

 Gruden had been searching for a general manager after the team fired Reggie McKenzie earlier in a 4-12 season that ended with a 35-3 loss to Kansas City on Sunday.
 It was an underwhelming return to the sideline for Gruden, who got a 10-year, $100 million contract to return for a second stint in Oakland after spending nine seasons as an analyst at ESPN.